LUHMW/RDM-Maturity-Model-Assessment-Toolkit-/README.md

 ## Self-Assessment Tool
 `Mappe_Initial_Blank.xlsm`

-An Excel-based tool that allows research projects to assess their current FDM maturity level across all process areas.
+An Excel-based tool that allows research projects to assess their current RDM maturity level across all process areas.
 Users document which practices are applied and derive their maturity level per process area.